ramonamela/guidance/README.md

 # Guidance

-GUIDANCE is an integrated framework that is able to perform haplotype phasing, genome-wide imputation, association testing and PheWAS analysis of large GWAS datasets.
+GUIDANCE is an integrated framework that is able to perform haplotype phasing, genotype imputation, association testing assuming different models of inheritance and phenome-wide association analysis (PheWAS) of large GWAS datasets.
 Moreover, this application allows performing all these steps in a single execution, as well as in a modular way with optional user intervention.

-The GUIDANCE strength is based on the possibility of increasing the potential of GWAS by means of the analysis of the X chromosome, as well as the autosomes analysis, using one or multiple reference panels, do the assosiation testing using several models (additive, dominant, recessive, heterodominant and genotypic inheritance models) and realizing the cross-phenotype association analysis when more than one disease is available in the cohort under study.
+The GUIDANCE strength is based on the possibility of increasing the potential of GWAS by means of the analysis of the X chromosome, as well as the autosomes analysis, using one or multiple reference panels, do the assosiation testing using several models (additive, dominant, recessive, heterodominant and genotypic inheritance models) and performing a cross-phenotype association analysis when more than one disease is available in the cohort under study.

 # Table of Contents
 1. [Getting started](#getstarted)